Mercerenies/a-turtles-troll/README.md

 * All flowers (and berry bushes) give the wither effect now
 * A higher percentage of chickens will spawn with baby zombie riders now
 * End stones have the same effect as snow (Haste)
+* Doors break after some number of uses

 # Version 1.0